Trending Topics

 2. Review abbreviations

-I have observed a steady degradation of the communication skills in my friends, family and coworkers since the introduction of instant digital communication.
+I have observed a steady degradation of the communication skills of my friends, family and coworkers since the introduction of instant digital communication.
 We have reduced the English language to acronyms, blurbs and gibberish.
 This type of language does not have a place in a PCR.

 Adding to this communication degeneration is the misuse of medical abbreviations in PCRs.
 Abbreviations should be avoided in a professional report due to easy confusion in a court of law or by insurance providers.
 Here are four abbreviations I have seen in PCRs that should never be used: